-The most important quality for a GOOD video is:
+The single most important quality to consider when producing an audience-pleasing video is:

 So pick your analogy: STORY is the heart, (backbone,) (foundation) of any video worth watching.
 Think of it this way.
 How many movies have you seen that were filled with awesome special effects and big-name stars but were disliked by audiences because the story just wasn’t up to snuff?